ShMcK/WebpackAngularDemos/Part1/README.md

  }
 ```

 Take a look, `npm start`, the background should now be red.

 #### ES6 Loaders

 Webpack makes it easy to use compiled languages like ES6, TypeScript, CoffeeScript, etc. Let's write our app in ES6 and compile it to ES5/ES3.

 First we need some loaders.
 Install the dev-dependencies:

-`npm install -D jshint-loader babel-loader ng-annotate-loader`
+`npm install -D jshint-loader babel-loader ng-annotate-loader babel-preset-es2015`

 As before, we provide a loader object with a pattern matching test case.
 We'll exclude compiling packages.